imponenm/SpeakPrecisely-JS/README.md

 # SpeakPrecisely SDK

+A Javascript SDK for connecting to the Speak Precisely Websocket API.

-A websocket API for real-time transcription + translation.
+This API is for real-time transcription + translation.
 It's very fast, very accurate, and very easy to use.

-Just call the `start()` function, then specify the speaker's language, and any other languages you want the transcript translated to.
+Just specify the speaker's language and the translation languages, then call the `start()` function.

 The original transcript and all the translations are returned as the speaker talks.
 Latency has generally been <500ms from initial testing.